-NOTE 22 INVESTMENTS IN ASSOCIATES AND JOINT VENTURES
+NOTE 19 INVESTMENTS IN JOINT VENTURES

 Since August 2014, the Company has been party to a cooperation agreement regarding one of the Company's licenses.
 The Company owns 49 percent and after evaluating the terms of the agreement, the assessment was that there is joint control and that the joint arrangement is a joint venture, which is recognized using the equity method.
-This means that the carrying amounts for interests in the joint venture correspond to the Group's share of recognized equity in the joint venture, any goodwill and any other remaining fair value adjustments recognized at the acquisition date.
+This means that the carrying amounts for interests in the joint venture correspond to the Group's share of recognized equity in the joint venture, any goodwill and any other remaining fair value $\,$ adjustments recognized at the acquisition date.

 In summer 2018, the parties agreed to invest MUSD 2.3 in the Krasny project.
 The capital contribution was split 51/49 between Kopy Goldfields and GV Gold based on participating interest and was paid in two tranches.
-Kopy Goldfields' first installment, which amounted to MUSD 559 (corresponding to MSEK 5.1) was paid on November 30, 2018 and was recognized in cash flow from investing activities.
-Kopy Goldfields' second installment of KUSD 553 is due for payment in July 2019.
-GV Gold has already paid both its installments and GV Gold has provided Kopy Goldfields with the second installment as a loan to the joint venture company until July 2019.
+Kopy Goldfields' $first \, in stallment, which amounted \, to \, KUSD \, 559 \, (corresponding \, to \, MSEK \, 5.1) \, was$ paid in November 2018 and is recognized in cash flow from investing activities for 2018.
+The remainder, KUSD 599 (corresponding to MSEK 5.7), including accrued interest, was paid in July 2019 and is recognized in cash flow from investing activities for 2019.

-In the balance sheet, investments in joint ventures amounted to MSEK 96.7 (92.3) at year-end.
-In the income statement, earnings from joint ventures amounted to MSEK -7.5 (-4.3), the decline being mainly attributable to translation differences.
+In the balance sheet, investments in joint ventures amounted to MSEK 105.2 (96.7) at year-end.
+In the income statement, earnings from joint ventures amounted to MSEK 7.6 (-7.5), with the decline being mainly attributable to translation differences.

-Group

-KSEK 2018 2017
+KSEK 2019 2018

-At start of year 92,283 86,184
+At start of year 96,708 92,283

-Investment in joint venture 5,131 8,541
+Investment in joint ventures 5,725 5,131

-Netincome -7,453 -4,307
+Netincome 7,618 -7,453

-Translation differences 6,747 1,864
+Translation differences -4,817 6,747

-Carrying amount at end of year 96,708 92,283
+Carrying amount at end of year 105,234 96,708